Last Updated on: September 18, 2023

 According to Simon Sinek, “Always start with why.”

 Every person’s responsibility is different.
 Some may have more, while some may have less.
-That is why you should consider your current situation when dealing with your personal finance.
+That is why you should consider your current situation when dealing with your personal finance – which is shown by the X-Curve.

-Responsibilities, especially family responsibilities, are on the top priorities of many individuals, especially the breadwinners.
-That is why you and your family must be on the same page when talking about financial matters.
+Responsibilities, especially family responsibilities, are the top priorities of many individuals, especially the breadwinners.
+That is why you and your family must be on the same page when discussing financial matters.

 There must be no secrets among you and your beneficiaries.
 Because if needed, you might have to undergo some lifestyle changes that will also affect them.